Arts-of-coding/scTuner/README.md

 The exceptional documentation of scVI (https://github.com/scverse/scvi-tools) enabled relatively straightforward construction of this package.
 I recommend trying out their model, especially when dealing with medium sized datasets or after having performed iterative optimisations on large datasets (e.g. having determined the top n genes to perform integration on).

 The GPU-accelerated data processing pipeline wrapper in this package was made around ScaleSC (https://github.com/interactivereport/ScaleSC), feel free to check out their package.

+# How to cite
+When using this software package, please cite the accompanied DOI under "Citation" at https://doi.org/10.5281/zenodo.15442205